rikosintie/Documents/README.md

 # Documents
-Repository for documents linked to mwhubbard.blogspot.com
+Repository for documents linked to mwhubbard.blogspot.com and used in the python scripts on github.com